chocolatey/choco-wiki/How-To-Parse-PackageParameters-Argument.md

   Write-Debug "This would be the Chocolatey Silent Arguments: $silentArgs"
 ~~~

-### What does this mean?
+## Review Set Parameters

+We've set up package parameters now for a package and have added information for consumers to know what is offered.

-The Code Sample assumes that there will be no PackageParameters passed into it, as a result, we need to define a number of default values for each of the variables contained within the script.
+The code samples above assume that there will be no PackageParameters passed into it by default and have set sensible defaults for the values.
 In this case, the `port`, the `edition`, the `additionalTools` and the `installationPath`.

 Once that is done, assuming that the PackageParameters contains "something", use a Regular Expression to parse each of the values into a dictionary.
 Here, we are assuming that the package parameters will come through in a pre-defined format, such as `/Port:82 /Edition:LicenseKey1 /AdditionalTools /InstallationPath:'C:\temp\folder with spaces'`.
 Now, this format can be anything you want it to be.
 What is shown here is just **one** way of doing it.
 If you need to deviate from this sample structure, it is likely that you will need to update the regular expression to account for this.

 Having collected all the arguments into the dictionary, we can then inspect the values of each parameter that we are interested in.
 If it exists in the dictionary, replace the corresponding default value, otherwise, continue to use the default value.

 ## Installing With Package Parameters
 Now, in this example, if we were to call: